ilswh/play-in-python/TESTING.md

 ## Code Validation

-Use the space to discuss code validation for any of your own code files (where applicable).

 ### Python

-DO THIS:
-- As an API, using the "raw" URL appended to the linter URL.
-    - To find the "raw" URL, navigate to your file directly on the GitHub repo.
-    - On that page, GitHub provides a button on the right called "Raw" that you can click on.
-    - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).
-    - Check the example table below for a live demo.

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.